lkotan/lKotan/README.md

-## Hi there, I'm a Frontend Developer !
+## Hi there, I'm a FullStack Developer !

 - 🔭 I'm open to job offers